CyprienHoelzl/NLP_applicantFilteringPublic/README.md

 Data stemming from PDF of applications from WGZimmer.ch.
 The emails were printed to PDF using outlook.

+Each email was then separated into separate texts saved into data/application_no*.txt During this step, names, emails and phone numbers were anonymized.

 ## Getting to run

 1. Set up your environment